Freedom and Duty: how do you live between them?

 Jung (1934, CW 17 par 299-300) saw this issue as a psychological fact, a psychic law that describes how the human psyche works: “What is it, in the end, that induces a man to go his own way and to rise out of unconscious identity with the mass as out of a swathing mist?…It is commonly called vocation: an irrational factor that destines a man to emancipate himself from the herd and from its well-worn paths.
 True personality is always a vocation and puts its trust in it as in God, despite it being, as the ordinary man would say, only a personal feeling.
 But vocation acts like a law of God."

 But what if one’s conscious autonomy—the autonomy of the ego—comes into conflict with direction from the Self?
-What its the oppositional values come from within one's self?
+What i the oppositional values come from within one's self?
 Joseph Campbell calls this the Refusal of the Call, the would-be-hero’s resistance to his required tasks.
 (1949, p.
 60) Individuals who develop defensive autonomy rather than healthy autonomy are psychologically disposed to refuse the call, for they experience the call from the Self as a threat to their existence.
 They may be unable to distinguish between the demands of the Self and demands of the collective.

 Duty and neurosis.